BorisKaravasilev/ifj20-compiler/README.md

 - Install [cygwin](https://www.cygwin.com/) C compiler.
 - Go to "Settings" -> "Build, Execution, Development" -> "Build Tools" -> "Make" and set the path to "C:\cygwin64\bin\make.exe" or where your *make* is located.
 I checked the option "Use Cygwin".
 - Add path to your "make.exe" to system variable PATH in Windows (For me it is "C:\cygwin64\bin\make.exe").
-- In CLion in the upper right corner next to the green triangle, open the dropdown menu and go into "Edit configurations..." and type "run" in "Targets" field -> "Apply" -> "Ok".
+- In CLion in the upper right corner next to the green triangle, open the dropdown menu and go into "Edit configurations...", add a new configuration of type "Makefile" and type "run" in "Targets" field, select path to "Makefile" -> "Apply" -> "Ok".
 - Then just using Cmd+f5 shortcut build and run the code.

 ##### Input file